 These goals will be achieved through three main research elements.

-Desk-based document analysis will be used to collect publicly accessible information about each LPIP region, its central actors and partnerships as well as main regional issues of concern.
+Desk-based document analysis will be used to collect publicly accessible information about each LPIP region, its central actors and partnerships, as well as the main regional issues of concern.

-Interviews with regional stakeholders will be used to examine how and why LPIPs were created, and deepen insight on the relationships between central stakeholders them.
+Interviews with regional stakeholders will be used to examine how and why LPIPs were created, and deepen insight into the relationships between central stakeholders.
 They will also foster knowledge of each partnership’s architecture and processes.

 Finally, workshops with regional stakeholders will be used to explore emergent insights on regional governance arrangements, the role of partnerships and local policy innovation.